flagbug/Lager/Readme.md

 As said before, `BindToSetting` is an extension method for the `Preference` class, so we pulled an instance of our `EditTextPreference` from our `PreferenceActivity`.

-The first parameter an instance of our settings storage.
-For simplification, we assume a singleton instance here.
+The first parameter is an instance of our settings storage.
+For simplification, we just assume a singleton instance here.

 The second parameter is an expression that describes what property in our settings storage we want to bind.